nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User requests to display all list names
-2. Dueue shows a list of list names
+2. Dueue shows a list of list names with list indices
-3. User requests to display all tasks of one list
+3. User requests to display all tasks of one list specified by list index
 4. Dueue display the tasks of that list <br>
 Use case ends.